 Our Mission and Vision

-Ashish Bahukhandi is an Indian Business magnate, entrepreneur,and philanthropist.
-His mission is to serve the needy people.
-He is the Founder and Trustee of Bharoosa.
+Mr. Ashish Bahukhandi is an Indian Business magnate, entrepreneur,and philanthropist.
+His mission is to offer a dignified life to needy people through various charities with the help of an educated community.
+He is the Founder of Bharosa.

 Mr. Hemant Kumar is a retired Govt.
 Officer.
 He is a generous senior citizen who wants to contribute his hard-earned money and time to needy ones in the society.
 He has received a medal from the President of India for his outstanding work & honesty.

 Mr. Rahul Bahukhandi is a Sr. Director Strategic Alliance of Baidu and Chairman of Bharosa.
 Apart from assuming his leading role in corporate life, Mr. Bahukhandi nurtures his beneficent nature by actively taking part in Bharosa events.

 We must look at an economy which is not focused at cash production but in value creation.
 Being true patriots, we need to join hands to transform the culture of offering things in our country.
 Winters don’t kill people, lack of clothes does.
 Poverty doesn’t affect people’s lives, lack of knowledge does.
 By initiating a ‘culture of giving’ in the society, we can focus on the dignity of the receiver.
 Hundreds of people die every year, due to lack of clothes alone, if we talk about food and shelter, the numbers might increase radically.